How to give a house cleaning estimate: House cleaning estimate form

 Estimating house cleaning jobs is the best way to ensure that you make a profit at each job.
 However, this is only true if you’re creating accurate estimates.

 An inaccurate estimate may upset your customer when you end up telling them they have to pay more than initially outlined.
-This can result in you losing a customer and your business losing revenue.
+Based on our firsthand experience, this can result in you losing a customer and your business losing revenue.
 What’s worse is that your business’ reputation can suffer as a result too.

 To avoid the above, it’s best to create estimates that are precise and close to the price your customer ends up paying.